 So, you can use their services to find the best supportive mattress for you.
 For example, you can get a memory foam mattress with medium firmness.

 Thus, you can sleep on your side more comfortably.
-The company also gives you a breakdown of each mattress type and its suggested use.
-So, choosing the best mattress for you during your pregnancy won’t be a problem.
+The company also gives you a breakdown of each mattress type and its suggested use, and with a Nectar mattress coupon, you can make this essential purchase more affordably.
+So, choosing the best mattress for your pregnancy won’t be a problem.

 9. Quit smoking